-Is the Go Las Vegas Card worth it?
-Go Las Vegas Card review
+Is the Go Las Vegas Pass worth it?
+Go Las Vegas Pass review 2019

-As Las Vegas continues to transform itself into a destination with something for everyone rather than just gamblers and nightlife people, things can become a bit more confusing.
-The city now boasts a long list of unique and interesting attractions, but unfortunately many of them are quite expensive when purchased individually.
-This is where the Go Las Vegas Card can be a great help for some but not others.
+As Las Vegas continues to transform itself into a destination with something for everyone rather than just gamblers and nightlife people, things can become a bit more confusing right from the beginning.
+The city now boasts a long list of unique and interesting attractions, but unfortunately many of them are quite expensive when purchased individually which would end up making a trip to Sin City extremely exhausting to your wallet.
+This is where the Go Las Vegas Pass can be a great help for some but not others.

-We have reviewed close to 20 of these “city pass” cards and some of them only provide good value for small numbers of people.
-The Go Las Vegas Card, however, really stands out as great value for pretty much anyone who is interested in at least 3 of the 11 included attractions.
-In fact, this is the first card we’ve seen where it’s possible to save money by just doing ONE attraction, and if 2 to 4 of the other attractions look interesting, it’s a very easy call.
-However, you can’t assume that the expensive attractions are great just because they are expensive, so do a bit of homework before buying.
+We have reviewed close to 20 of these “city pass” passes and some of them only provide good value for small numbers of people.
+The Go Las Vegas Pass, however, really stands out as great value for pretty much anyone who is interested in at least 3 of the 34 included attractions.
+In fact, this is the first pass we've seen where it's possible to save money by just doing ONE attraction, and if 2 to 4 of the other attractions look interesting, it's a very easy call.
+However, you can't assume that the expensive attractions are great just because they are expensive, so do a bit of homework before buying.

-Also known as the Las Vegas Explorer pass, the Go Las Vegas Card isn’t just for adults but rather adults and children.
-This means that there are price differences not only with the amount of attractions chosen to visit but the age of the card holder as well.
-As you’ll notice below, the Go Cards for children are priced slightly lower than the ones for adults.
+Also known as the Las Vegas Explorer pass, the Go Las Vegas Pass isn't just for adults but rather adults and children.
+This means that there are price differences not only with the amount of attractions chosen to visit but the age of the pass holder as well.
+As you'll notice below, the Go passes for children are priced slightly lower than the ones for adults.

-An important thing to note when buying a Go Card is that the child card is for children ages 3 through 12 and that most attractions are free to those under 3 years old.
+An important thing to note when buying a Go Pass is that the child pass is for children ages 3 through 12 and that most attractions are free to those under 3 years old.
 With that said, it is wise to contact your attraction of choice before visiting to make sure that young children do indeed get in for free.

 Top sights and attractions